 Choosing child care is one of the most important decisions parents make, and figuring out how to pay for it is a big factor.
 In this 2021 stimulus relief proposal, the new Biden administration has pledged to help providers and families pay for child care to stabilize the child care crisis.
 Although this relief plan will not solve all the issues, it will stabilize the system through its comprehensive goals to support families with limited income and providers to keep their doors open.

-WIC Can Help connect families with child care programs that provide safe and affordable care so that children stay healthy and are prepared for kindergarten while parents find and retain jobs.
+WIC Can Help connect families with child care programs that provide safe and affordable care.

 What Local Agencies Can Do: